garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/SQLAlchemy Session.md

 - The session objects are proxies for table rows
 	- holding zones are placeholders where the [[Object Relation Mapping (ORM)]] fetches table rows & places them into [[SQLAlchemy Session]] object
 - Unit of Work:
+	- lazily flushes (when you commit an optimisation feature) only those rows/columns that have changed, ordering them to maintain consistency